Gowri4622/XOR-GATE-IMPLEMENTATION/README.md

 2. Set the four different states of the XOR gate
 3. Set the four expected results in the same order
 4. Get the accuracy
+5. Train the model with training data.
+6. Now test the model with testing data.

 ## Program:
 ```